Lab 1: Deploying an AIFabric

 model: gpt-4.1-mini

-topology: supervised
+topology: custom

 agents: